JRhin/Omnibus/Deep Learning/Generative Models/Diffusion Model.md

 3. Use a Neural Network to invert this process (for each noise step)
 4. After training we can generate new images starting from a sample from a standard Gaussian

-Main similarities:
+Main similarities with other generative models:
 - like [[Normalizing Flow]] they define nonlinear mapping between variables of the same dimensions $\mathbf{z}$ and $\mathbf{x}$ (differently from variational autoencoders and GANs)
 - like [[Variational Autoencoder]] they approximate data likelihood using an ELBO (likelihood lower-bound) based on an encoder

-Main differences:
+Main differences with other generative models:
 - the mapping in the encoding part is $\mathbf{x} \rightarrow \mathbf{z}$, while in normalizing flows is $\mathbf{z} \rightarrow \mathbf{x}$
-- the encoder is predetermined (is the noise process), while in VAEs the encoder is parametrized and trainable
+- the *encoder* is predetermined (is the noise process), while in VAEs the encoder is parametrized and trainable
-- the goal is to only learn the decoder (inverse of the noise process)
+- the goal is to ==only learn the decoder== (inverse of the noise process)

 ## Forward Encoder